kazuryyx/PortableEnka/README.md

 | 76-100                            |    S    |

 ### Credits
 The application was made by me (kazury).
-However the original concept & artifact rating algorithm was made by @Modos21.
+However, the original concept & artifact rating algorithm was made by @Modos21.